kerojosh96/Josh-s-Data-Structures-Hand-Book/Binary Search Tree.md

 a binary search tree, if values are distributed properly, can be O(log(n)) which is more efficiency than a linked list.
 This makes it useful for searching accessing and searching.

-However, an AVL tree is much more efficient than .
+However, other types of trees that self-balance are much more effective and safer in terms of efficiency.

 It is not as good as \[what] \[why\].